geminik23/async-log-watch/README.md

 - [X] Update with new version of dependencies.
 - [x] FIXED: When convert into absolute filepath, tilde('~') is used as folder name.
 - [x] FIXED: At the first time, watcher read the first line.
+- [x] Error handling for file read errors
-- [ ] Add log::trace
+- [ ] Improve error handling with the `thiserror` library. and Remove the println! statement.

 ## Future Works

-- Add error handling for file read errors
 - Add support for log file rotation
-- Add database to store the last line number.
-- Implement a more efficient log file monitoring mechanism
 - Add filtering options to process specific log lines based on patterns

 ## License